BenedictThompson-zz/Azure-Crypto-Mine/README.md

 # Azure-Crypto-Mine
-A shell script to mine Ethereum on Microsoft Azure Edit Add topics
+A shell script to mine Ethereum on Microsoft Azure